The Best Nail Trends Coming Out Of L.A.'s Raddest Salon

 Suggested shape: Any shape, but you do need some length

-Recommended color alternatives: Silver, gold, deep purple — but white really is the coolest.
+Recommended colour alternatives: Silver, gold, deep purple — but white really is the coolest.

 Our hardest look came last and it does require a thin brush; either an old eyeliner brush or one from the beauty supply store will do.
 Jesika freehanded the stars, but don't stress: the more imperfect they are, the cooler it looks.
 The secret, it turns out, is the placement.
 Make it as random as possible, with one full star and one half star per nail.
 Seal with a strong top coat.